restfulhead/blog/_posts/Programming/2019-12-30-lessons-learned-serverless-web-applications-part-1.md

 You are reading part 1 of this series, where I'm going to focus on the back-end.

 ### Choosing one language
 Many articles about Microservices and Serverless promote the fact that you can use different programming languages to implement APIs.
-This is a double edged sword.
+This is a double-edged sword.
 On the one hand it gives you flexibility to use the right tool for the job.
 It's also great, if you already have many diverse teams.
 On the other hand, keep in mind that the more languages you introduce, the more effort you will have to address common concerns, differences in runtime behavior and configuration format, etc.

 What worked well for us is to settle on a main language and only make exceptions for special cases.
 Such cases could be code for machine learning running on Python or functions that require high performance using Rust.
 However, the vast majority of our code uses TypeScript (JavaScript).
 This has the added benefit that we can use the same language in the back-end and front-end, which makes full-stack development much more streamlined.